 Classy sharkyG Design.

-“Greg made it nice and cool.
-I Dunno.
-Typical Mima Design.”
-That’s what a client said to me a while ago.
-Back then I didn’t know what to make of it, I was even a bit offended when she told me “Yeah, classic Mima Design”.
+That’s what a client once said.
+Back then, I didn’t know what to make of it—I was even a bit offended when she casually called it “classic Mima Design.”

 Today?
-Actually I’m proud, I found my style, and in the end that’s why my clients like my work.
-It works
+Honestly, I’m proud of it.
+I found my style, and in the end, that’s why my clients trust my work.
+It works.

-What I hate most?
+What do I hate most?
 This.
-Creative Text.
-Seriously.
-I’ll leave it to pliticians.
-Apropos
+Writing creative text.
+Seriously, I’ll leave that to politicians.
+Apropos…

 A Banker, a Politician And a Teacher Are Having Lunch.